 At the September 2020 Council Meeting, elected members accepted a $2.2 million COVID-19 financial relief package from Western Power for the Collier and Manning projects.
 The package enables the City to ensure that the average cost to owners will be the same as was estimated in the August 2016 survey, despite an increase in actual project costs identified following completion of detailed design and tender.

-Property owners in the Manning and Collier State Underground Power project areas will have received an information brochure with their rate notice providing answers to some frequently asked questions as well as an explanation of how the underground power charge has been determined.
+Property owners in the Manning and Collier State Underground Power project areas were sent an information brochure with their 2021 rate notice providing answers to some frequently asked questions as well as an explanation of how the underground power charge has been determined.

 Underground power will be billed in five annual instalments with the first instalment amount identified on the 2021/22 rate notice.